Lisa Graham Keegan: Personal background

 Keegan has a bachelor's degree in linguistics from Stanford University (1981) and a master's degree in communication disorders from Arizona State University (1983).
-In 1998, she received the Milton Friedman Foundation Award for free enterprise innovation in education.
+In 1998, she received the Friedman Foundation for Educational Choice Award for free enterprise innovation in education.
 She received the Athena Award from Athena International, and was named Education Leader of the Year by the national Republican Party in 1999.
 The Adam Smith Award for Economics Education was presented to her in 2000.

 Keegan was inducted into the National Charter School Hall of Fame in 2013, in recognition of her service promoting parental choice in education.
 In 2011 the Arizona Chamber of Commerce and Industry recognized Keegan's efforts to reform education by presenting her with Milton Friedman Transformational Leader Award.

 Keegan is a former senior warden in the Episcopal Church.
 In 1977, she won the title of National Champion by the International Arabian Horse Association.
 Keegan briefly served as the acting governor of Arizona in 1996 when Governor Jane Hull and other state officers were absent from the state.
 She is an advocate for marriage equality.